Mayazhang/p8105_final_project_BF/p8105_final_project_BF.md

 1.  **The planned analyses**

+For all rankings and graphing: specify hospital ownership (Government, Proprietary, Voluntary non-profit), hospital type.
+(Acute Care Hospitals etc.)

+Since there is only overall rating for hospitals, we would like to re-classfy hospitals based on factors of interest to illustrate hospitals' strength and weakfulness in different aspects.

+-   Ranking hospitals based on the overall assessment, such as mortality, safty of care, patients experiences etc. (Data: Hospital General Information)

+-   Ranking hospitals based on Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) Patient Survey.
+(Data: HCAHPS)

+\*Ranking hospitals based on facilities provided.
+(Data: Structural Measures)

+\*Ranking hospitals based on effectiveness of different services including emergency, Heart Attack or Chest Pain, Blood Clot Prevention and Treatment etc. (Data: Timely and Effective Care - Hospital)

-2.  **Visualizations**
+1.  **Visualizations**

-    -   Boxplots comparing purchase pattern among different factors, such as gender, age, occupation, marital status.
+    -   Boxplots comparing effectiveness of different services among hospitals.

-    -   A map demonstrating purchasing power among different cities, possibly matching city size to purchasing power to show pattern difference based on city size.

-    -   A bar chart implying popularity of different products, possibly showing price range for different product category using plotly.

-    -   Bar charts revealing the characteristics of population that data sampled from, like proportions of each factors (gender, age, occupation etc.).
+    -   A map demonstrating infrastructures and facilities provided by different hospitals grouping by pre-specified levels, with label illustrating hospital ownership, and different scores.

+    -   A bar chart revealing the proportion of hospitals (by overall rating) facet by different factors, indicating whether they are below, average, or above national average.
+(Data: Hospital General Information)

-    -   A map visualizing socialeconomic status classified by occupation among different regions.
+    -   A map visualizing hospital rating by patient, classfying hospitals based on patients' response.

-    -   Overall theme: adding custom controls, like **dropdown events** allowing selection of specific year, region etc, and **range sliders and selectors** zooming in and out to show months even days when zoomed in.
+    -   Overall theme: adding custom controls, like **dropdown events** allowing selection of specific rating, region etc, and **range sliders and selectors** zooming in and out to show data for each hospital when zoomed in.

-3.  **Coding challenges**
+2.  **Coding challenges**

+    1. For visualization:

-    -   Making a map may be challenging.
+    -   Making a map consists of different levels (ranking) may be challenging.

-    -   It may be difficult to add price to dataset and visualizing on plotly.
+    1. For data manipulation and tidying:

+    -   Propor ways of classfying hospitals by different measurements can be difficult, may need to merge different datasets, mutate variables using nest and write functions.

 -   **The planned timeline**